 The holidays are just around the corner and we know the best part about the holidays is the food!
 Cooking a fabulous dinner can be stressful, and it’s definitely time consuming.
-The biggest worry about the dinner is the guest arriving while you’re still cooking!
+The biggest worry about the dinner is the guest arriving while you’re still cooking.
 As long as there’s appetizers, it’s alright, no need to rush.
-Your guests could munch on these delicious appetizers while they wait.
+Your guests could munch on these delicious holiday appetizers while they wait.
 We want your holiday dinner to be a success, so not only do we have a huge selection of gourmet cooking essentials to help you out, but we’ll also gave you some delicious recipes to try!

 Prosciutto Wrapped Asparagus

 The combination of two simple ingredients makes this appetizer so delicious, prosciutto and asparagus!
 This app may look fancy but it is definitely easy to make!

 - You will need 6 slices of prosciutto, 12 asparagus spears, and butter or nonstick spray.